Oh, yeah? But some pages that contain the words above show

 Theory #1 - Bad Theme in Totality

-the (weights times occurrences) are summed - if the score is
+weight - the (weights times occurrences) are summed - if the

 Theory #2 - Bad Combinations, Proximity

-associated with a number of other words, such as what you
+word love associated with a number of other words, such as

-get when you squeeze oranges.
-Either word used alone is
+what you get when you squeeze oranges.
+Either word used

 Theory #4 - Odious

-receive such a "bad score", that only PSAs are given for ALL
+domain may receive such a "bad score", that only PSAs are

-pages on the domain.
-If reviewed, Google may ban the domain
+given for ALL pages on the domain.
+If reviewed, Google may

-the Google filter, and make everybody happier -
+you can please the Google filter, and make everybody happier

 Yourself, Google, and your Visitor.
 Root out the offending